Brent hits 4-year high as U.S. sanctions on Iran tighten supply | MarketScreener

 Looking to 2019, Saudi Arabia is concerned that rising U.S. shale production could create another glut, especially if a stronger dollar and weaker emerging market economies reduce global demand for oil, sources familiar with OPEC policy say.

-U.S. crude production hit a weekly record high of 11.1 million bpd last week, the U.S. Energy Information Administration estimated.
+U.S. crude production rose 269,000 bpd to a record 10.964 million bpd in July, the U.S. Energy Information Administration said in a monthly report.

-However, new drilling in the United States has stalled so far this quarter due to pipeline constraints in the country's largest oil field.
+However, drillers cut three oil rigs in the week to Sept.
+28, General Electric Co's Baker Hughes energy services firm said on Friday.
+New drilling has stalled in the third quarter with the fewest additions in a quarter since 2017 due to pipeline constraints in the nation's largest oil field.

 The Permian Basin is forecast to produce 3.5 million bpd in October, just below output from Iran, OPEC's third largest producer.
-[RIG/U]

-Weekly data on the U.S. drilling rig count, an indicator of future production, is due at 1 p.m.
-EDT.

-(Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by Marguerita Choy and David Goodman)
+(Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by Marguerita Choy and Chizu Nomiyama)

 By Stephanie Kelly